gina-alaska/emodis_ndvi_python-docker/README.md

 # Processing NDVI Metric products in HTC using containers

-This read.me is written as part of a challenge for the Polar Cyber Infrastructure Hackathon (Stony Brook, NY August 2017)
+This dockerization of the NPS/GINA eMODIS NDVI metrics algorithm  was kicked off as part of the Polar Cyber Infrastructure Hackathon (Stony Brook, NY August 2017)

-# Success for this hackathon looks like:
+# Success for the hackathon looked:
-* create Docker image for testing model
+- [x] create Docker image for testing model
-* create smaller test dataset
+- [x] create smaller test dataset
-* migrate code into system to test.
-We will likely test in Google Cloud Platform for the Hackathon.
+- [x] migrate code into system to test.

 #### Ultimate goal:
-* By January 2018, refine code and move from IDL to Python
+- [ ] By January 2018, refine code and move from IDL to Python
-* After successful testing, deploy Docker contianer on OSG HTC platform
+- [ ] After successful testing, deploy Docker contianer on OSG HTC platform
-* Automate application for yearly process of data into NDVI metrics product for NDVI Metrics.
+- [ ] Automate application for yearly process of data into NDVI metrics product for NDVI Metrics.
-* Make something reproducible for ourselves
-* Be able to store raw data, results data, and algorithms / application for free or cheaply.

 #### Reproducibility goals:
-* Test this container on multiple platforms (Google, Shifter, Jetstream, others)
+- [ ] Test this container on multiple platforms
+  - [ ] AWS
+  - [ ] Google
+  - [ ] Jetstream or Open Data Grid
-* Make this container work as part of an annual research process
+- [ ] Make this container work as part of an annual research process
-* Make github repo public and provide open data license
+- [x] Make github repo public and provide open data license

 ## Project components:
 * source files from MODIS-NDVI